 The price is a little steeper than many 100% pure argan oil tinctures, but you get a veritable cocktail of superfoods for your skin.
 It will last you a long time since you’ll only need 2 or 3 drops a day.

 Think of it like a superfood smoothie for your hair and scalp.
-It is something for thirsty follicles to drink up so they can return to a brand new state of health and repair.
+It is something for thirsty follicles to drink up so they can return to a brand new state of health and strength.

 This product is also good for those with fine, limp or greasy hair, who feel putting pure oil directly onto their roots might weigh it down.